-So friends, if what happens to grapevines and grapes in the vineyard happens in an equivalent way for Cannabis plants and their flowers, that would be pretty good news.
-See below for a graphic look at what happens.
-The results in this paper were obtained with “classical, mainly Baroque music”, which leaves the field wide open for Cannabis growers to try different musical genres.
+So friends, if what happens to grapevines and grapes in the vineyard happens in an equivalent way for Cannabis plants and their flowers, that would be pretty good news, right?
+Well, here’s a graphic look at what happens.
+The results in this paper were obtained with classical, mainly Baroque music, which leaves the field wide open for Cannabis growers to try different musical genres.

 I know this graphic may be a little hard to read but please go to the original paper if you can’t make out what it is showing clearly enough.
 Bottom line – music treatment provides strong mold and pathogen control, stimulation of beneficial organisms, and expressions of terroir in vinyards- which I believe will translate to stronger Cannabinoid and Terpene expression in Cannabis.

 Here are the directions for interpreting the data.